wagtail/roadmap/README.md

 #### Level of detail

+Roadmap items should have titles accessible to stakeholders without technical expertise a lot of context on how Wagtail works

 Proposed roadmap items should provide enough details to fill in the relevant sections of this proposed roadmap item template:

 ```markdown